satyakiran29/Wallpaper_server/README.md

-# Wallpaper_server
+# How to Upload wallpapers in Gwalls

-Wallpaper App Link - Coming soon
+Gwalls App Link - Coming soon

 # Gwalls
-fetch wallpaper data from a JSON file.
+Gwalls fetch wallpaper data from a JSON file.